Introduction

 As in MolecularData

-, it is possible to save or load data sets thanks to the read_file
+, it is possible to save or load datasets thanks to the read_file

 and write_file